StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Many of those, that makes level two.

-But the only one that ever gets any real attention is that kind of,
+But the only one that ever gets any real attention is that kind of you know

-you know, tree limb version that you depicted,
+Tree limb version that you put that you know, tree limb version

 that are separate yet existing simultaneously.

-so they you know so i mean you have you have an unlimited reservoir of stories to tell.
+and they're all geniuses.
+So, you know, so, I mean, you have an unlimited reservoir of stories to tell.

 Chuck, Chuck, Max is Rick.